dogweather/forkful/content/en/cpp/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Splitting code into functions means carving your code into smaller, reusable chunks.
-We do it to avoid repetition, make our code readable, and simplify debugging and testing.
-Well-organized functions can be like having a box of neatly labeled tools, ready to use and share.

 ## How to:
 Let's take a common task: calculating the area of a circle.
 Instead of writing the same formula every time, we encapsulate it into a function.